Many people don’t like eating mushrooms, but dogs will happily wolf them down if given the chance. Can Fido be fed this

 Lots of owners are reluctant about giving their dogs mushrooms.
 There are many fungal species, some of which are poisonous.
 Even well informed pet parents have doubts.

-Most dogs will enjoy mushroom.
+Most dogs will enjoy mushrooms.
 It is, however, entirely possible their stomach won’t agree with this food.
 Allergies, surprisingly, are usually not a canine concern.

 Can I Give My Dog Mushrooms?
 Answer: Yes, but store bought

 Store bought mushrooms are much safer for dogs compared to those they may come across in nature.
 Most dogs can have a few mushrooms, but consider any other ingredients before assuming you’re doing the right thing.
 An example is pizza.
 Dogs shouldn’t be eating that, with or without mushrooms as a topping.

 Wild mushrooms should always be off limits to dogs, with no exceptions!

 Mushrooms as a Treat

 If your dog’s digestive system can handle mushrooms, then you can provide them as a treat.
 Mushrooms are a health food.
 Your dog may benefit from the vitamin D. They’re also an immune system boost.

 The Dangerous Shrooms

 Some folks consume wild mushrooms, but don’t let your dog near them.
 Even though only about 1% are toxic, don’t chance it.
 The wrong type can cause a pet permanent organ damage.

 If you buy mushrooms at a supermarket, it’s unlikely your dog will be allergic.
 The ASPCA holds the same view.
 Fear of mushrooms comes from the exotic types which can make you hallucinate or worse.